GoogleCloudPlatform/professional-services/README.md

 ## Examples
 The examples folder contains example solutions across a variety of Google Cloud Platform products.
 Use these solutions as a reference for your own or extend them to fit your particular use case.

+* [BigQuery Audit Log](examples/bigquery-audit-log) - Solution to help audit BigQuery usage using Data Studio for visualization and a sample SQL script to query the back-end data source consisting of audit logs.
 * [BigQuery Cross Project Slot Monitoring](examples/bigquery-cross-project-slot-monitoring) - Solution to help monitoring slot utilization across multiple projects, while breaking down allocation per project.
 * [Cloud Composer Examples](examples/cloud-composer-examples) - Examples of using Cloud Composer, GCP's managed Apache Airflow service.
 * [CloudML Bank Marketing](examples/cloudml-bank-marketing) - Notebook for creating a classification model for marketing using CloudML.